A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Post-Incident Activity.md

 ## Lessons Learned

+#### Objective:
+Assess and improve incident response effectiveness.

+### Key Questions:

-1. Monitoring Effectiveness: Did IDS, EDR, and logging solutions detect the attack efficiently?
+1. **Monitoring Effectiveness**: Did IDS, EDR, and logging solutions detect the attack efficiently?

-2. Detection Gaps: Were there aspects of the attack that were missed?
+2. **Detection Gaps**: Were there aspects of the attack that were missed?

-3. Response Speed: How quickly was the incident handled?
+3. **Response Speed**: How quickly was the incident handled?

-- [Insert Screenshot: Summary of incident response timeline]